jmajew/thrust_tool/Doc/Board.md

 * 1x UART or I2C communication for some future use
 * 1x LCD with I2C interface to show some diagnostic data
 * USB used communication with the board
-* the board is powerd by the USB but it is also possible use external 5V power source
+* the board is powered by the USB but it is also possible use external 5V power source

-JP1 when closed allows to use USB_VBUS
-JP2 when closed enables pull-up resistor when UART/I2C is used as I2C
+* reset button, boot button (not used since programming is done by SWD), user button (currently not used in firmware)

-#### Recomended parts to use with the board:
+### Recommended parts to use with the board:
 * [Current sensors base on Hall sensor](https://www.pololu.com/category/118/current-sensors);
   some sensor require two channels of ADC one for current measurement and another for zero current
 * ESC motor controller with telemetry (allows to obtain RPMs without additional infrared sensor), e.g., [Tekko32 F3 Metal ESC (65A)](http://www.holybro.com/product/tekko32-f3-metal-esc-65a/)

+### Additional notes:
+- JP1 when closed allows to use USB_VBUS
+- JP2 when closed enables pull-up resistor when UART/I2C is used as I2C

 ### Front and back of the thrustBoard v2: